This page updated 17 April 2017

 THE FIRST Ph.D thesis written on convict transportation to Australia was by Wilfrid Oldham, who was granted his doctorate in 1933.
 Oldham, an Australian, was also the first Australian scholar to try to indicate, and quite properly so, just how the British system of convict transportation was "switched" from North America to an initially-unknown Australian destination.

 This was a worthy, and an ideal aim.
-Oldham however missed a few key pieces of information concerning ship ownership between 1785 and 1795.
-Interestingly, but ironically, Oldham was followed up Eris O'Brien, who wrote, firstly as a PhD thesis of 1937 or earlier, his treatment of "penal colonisation".
+Oldham, who was not published however till 1990, missed a few key pieces of information concerning ship ownerships between 1785 and 1795.
+(See Oldham, p.
+125) Interestingly, but ironically, Oldham was followed up Eris O'Brien, who wrote, firstly as a PhD thesis of 1937 or earlier, his treatment of "penal colonisation".
 I surmise, but do not know as a fact, that because Oldham had treated the North American experience, presumably well, O'Brien avoided discussion of the American timeframes, and treated the Australian experience as a matter of penal colonisation.
 This would seem to be why O'Brien gave more detail on convict shipping than Oldham had.
 I was intrigued here, culturally, since O'Brien, an Irishman, also had a more suspicious attitude to the legislation on convict transportation.
 So, suspicions about one sector here washed over to create suspicion about the other.
 (In Australian popular history-writing, a certain, unhappy sense of suspicion about the employment of convict shipping is a strongly-entrenched attitude, perhaps indelible).

 Yet, O'Brien missed some of the same information that Oldham had missed.